 What’s in a name?
 Everything!
-Even if one chicken is named Peanut Butter and the other is Jelly.
-Though, if your children need help with names take a look at this list, it has some good ones on it!
+Even if it means naming one chicken Peanut Butter and the other Jelly.
+Though, if your children need help with names take a look at this list, it has few good ones on it!

 Allow Children to Become Entrepreneurs

 Raising children and chickens does not have to stop with caring for them.
 Teach children value of money by allowing the sale eggs.
 This teaches children ownership in the work they do daily.

 Begin by having children learn more about selling farm fresh eggs.

 Encourage children to learn how to prepare farm fresh eggs.
 This easy egg custard pie dessert recipe will provide them the confidence to learn to cook.